SamueleTorregrossa/vsc-download-compressed/README.md

 ### 0.0.1

 - Initial release of "compress-extension".
-- Supports compressing and downloading files and directories from remote SSH environments.
+- Supports downloading compressed files and directories from remote SSH environments.

 ## Usage